michaniets/french-childes/README.md

 ### How to use

-Adapt the wrapper shell script to your needs, run with
+Adapt the wrapper shell script to your needs and run with

-> childes-pipeline.sh <chatfile>
+> childes-pipeline.sh <chatfile[.gz]>

 or run manually based on the examples below.